 - 1. How clear is the description of the project's key elements and deliverables, and to what extent does it provide a comprehensive overview, including key program components such as partnerships, prioritization of vulnerable communities, and plan alignment?
 (7 points) - 2.
-How effective does the proposed project demonstrate alignment with and address the climate adaptation goals, plans and priorities of the local area?
-If the proposed project addresses a gap in local or regional planning, does it clearly build on, complement, or fill those gaps?
-(8 points)
+How does the proposed project specifically align with and address the climate adaptation goals and priorities of the local area, ensuring a response to the unique challenges faced by the community?
+(4 points) - 3.
+How does the proposed project build on, complement, or fill gaps from other local or regional adaptation efforts?
+If there are local or regional adaptation plans or projects relevant to the proposed project, does the applicant describe how the project relates to them?
+If the project is filling a gap in local or regional planning, does the applicant describe this gap?
+(4 points)